SyndicateProtocol/syndicate-appchains/.github/PULL_REQUEST_TEMPLATE.md

 ### Breaking changes?
 - **Yes/No:**
   - <Does this PR introduce any breaking changes (API/schema)?>
-  - <If yes, explain the breaking change and its impact.>
+  - <If yes, explain the breaking change, its impact, and applicable upgrade steps.>

 ### How can this PR be tested?
 - <Do existing tests cover the change?
 Do you need to add any (unit, e2e) tests?>